eclipse-kura/kura/docs/cloud-platform/apache-camel-integration/kura-camel-cloud.md

-# Camel as Kura cloud service
+# Apache Camel&trade; as a Kura cloud service

 The default way to create a new cloud service instance backed by Camel is to use the new Web UI for cloud services.
 A new cloud service instance of the type `org.eclipse.kura.camel.cloud.factory.CamelFactory` has to be created.
 In addition to that a set of Camel routes have to be provided.